blorente/naylang-documentation/src/modular_visitor_pattern.md

 One way to accomplish these goals is to define an intermediate layer of inheritance in the class hierarchy such that all the default calls to the main visitor are implemented in a superclass, and only the relevant functionality is implemented in a subclass.
 Roughly speaking, it consists on **grouping together** extensions that need to interject the execution at similar times, and **moving all the non-specific code to a superclass**.
 This way, it is the superclass that has the responsibility of handling the main evaluator instance.

-Figure 5.3 demonstrates an implementation of this pattern.
+Figure 6.3 demonstrates an implementation of this pattern.
 In this case, the instantiation of the extension is as follows:

 ```
-proc createExtensioVisitor() {
+proc createExtensionVisitor() {
 	super := new MainVisitor();
 	return new ExtensionVisitorA(super);
 }